peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

 * Michael Easter will cat-herd Jan, Feb, Mar 2023
-* Bob Shand is a soft commit for Jan 2023 on yubi (sp?) keys
+* Bob Shand is a soft commit for JAN 2023 on yubi (sp?) keys
-* Jordan Patterson is a soft commit for Feb 2023 on (a) Bluetooth or (b) web-authentication
+* Jordan Patterson is a soft commit for FEB 2023 on (a) Bluetooth or (b) web-authentication
-* Kevin Greer is potential for Apr 2023 on FOAM framework
+* Kevin Greer is a soft commit for APR 2023 on FOAM framework

 ### Misc